Healthy Skin Is Balanced Skin

 Take advantage of spa treatments.
 There are options to suit every skin type, goal, and budget at the spa, and their benefits simply can’t be overstated.
 From microdermabrasion and chemical peels to other choices like our Oxygeneo facial, which focuses on very thorough exfoliation, these treatments are the key to removing dead skin cells so that your at-home products and routines are more effective.
 After all, even though you brush your teeth every day, you still have to visit the dentist regularly in order to get a deep cleaning – and it’s the same way with your skin.
 Another benefit of spa treatments such as hydrating or anti aging facials is that the products used have a higher concentration of the ingredients that your skin needs (such as hydration and collagen) than can be sold as a retail product.
 An excellent spa treatment is one that uses products designed for your skin type and skin condition.
 Beware of spas that just use basic skin care products and not the higher concentration specialized products that you are paying for when you have a spa facial.

 If you’ve noticed your skin looking dull, and it’s been a while since your last spa visit, you’re definitely due for an in-house facial treatment!
-Check back next month for our blog’s expert advice on what can be done to not just prevent… but even reverse sun damage!
+Check back next month for our blog’s expert advice on what can be done to not just prevent… but even reverse sun damage to achieve healthy skin!